studio/studio/README.md

 Studio runs on Linux/x86-64 and publishes its GUI via VNC.
-You can run Studio on a Linux server, or in a Docker container on Linux/macOS/Windows, or in a virtual machine and then access the GUI using a VNC client.
+You can run Studio on a Linux server, or in a Docker container on Linux/macOS/Windows, or in a virtual machine.
+You can then access the GUI from anywhere using a VNC client.
 (You can also run Studio directly via X11 if you prefer.)

 #### Connecting with VNC